software-students-spring2024/3-python-package-exercise-namelessss/README.md

 ## Testing
 To run tests for the New York Minute package in a pipenv, ensure you have pipenv installed.
 Then run `pipenv install` in a new testing directory.
 After, run `pipenv shell` to activate the virtual environment.
-Now that we are in the virtual environment, run `install -i https://test.pypi.org/simple/ new-york-minute==0.2.0` to download the new_york_minute package.
+Now that we are in the virtual environment, run `pipenv install -i https://test.pypi.org/simple/ new-york-minute==0.2.0` to download the new_york_minute package.
 Download the /tests directory from this repository and place it into the root directory.
 Lastly, run `python -m pytest -s` in the root directory.

 The -s flag allows capturing of stdout and stderr during the tests because this project is a console-based game.